-The BNC connector is the "VIDEO-OUT" from the camera and goes to the monitor or "VIDEO-IN" of a DVR camera input.
+The two BNC connectors are for HD and Analogue video outputs.
+Refer to the label on the outside of the multicore cable for the correct colours either yellow or black to use.
+The VIDEO-OUT from the camera goes to the monitor or "VIDEO-IN" of a DVR camera input.